SammyKrosoft/Configure-Windows-Disk-and-Volume-with-Integrity-Streams/README.md

 # Specifying that we don't want to add a simple drive letter for that partition (piping the #PartitionToFormat variable into Set-Partition)
 $PartitionToFormat | Set-Partition -NoDefaultDriveLetter:$True

-#Adding the mountpoint using the #partitionToFormat variable into Add-PartitionAccessPath
+#Adding the mountpoint using the $PartitionToFormat variable into Add-PartitionAccessPath
 # NOTE: the NFTS folder must exist before we can assign it
-$PartitionToFormat | Add-PartitionAccessPath $PartitionToFormat -AccessPath "C:\ExchangeVolumes\ExVolXX"-Passthru
+$PartitionToFormat | Add-PartitionAccessPath -AccessPath "C:\ExchangeVolumes\ExVolXX"-Passthru
 ```

 ## How to check that it worked using PowerShell ?